COVID-19 Updates and Resources

 - If you think you might be sick:

-- Stop the spread of germs – wash your hands for at least twenty seconds, don’t touch your face
+- Stop the spread of germs – wash your hands with soap and water for at least twenty seconds, don’t touch your face, cover your cough or sneeze, and frequently clean and disinfect touched objects and surfaces (but don't stockpile masks or gloves)

 WHAT CALIFORNIA IS DOING